-Non-Tuition Fees Application Fee \$500 Non-refundable Re-Assessment All course fees include up to 2 attempts at each assessment task.
+Non-Tuition Fees Application Fee \$500 Non-refundable Re-Assessment or Late Assessment Fee The course fee includes coverage for up to two assessment attempts per unit, provided that the assessment attempts are submitted by the specified due date.
+If a student submits an assessment after the due date or needs re-assessment beyond the second attempt, an additional fee will be applied.
+This fee is incurred for each unit that requires reassessment.
 If after the second attempt, additional training and assessment will be required.
 This will incur the cost per unit required to be re-assessed. \$500 Non-refundable Release Letter No charge Not applicable RPL fee per unit Charge per unit of competency assessed through RPL \$500 Non-refundable Re-issue of Certificate/testamur and Results All course fees include the cost for issuing of one copy of Certificate and Record of Results and/or a Statement of Attainment.
 This fee applies to each additional copy of a certification document if required. \$80 Non-refundable Document Processing Fee \$150 Non-refundable Course Deferment Administration Fee \$150 Non-refundable Student ID Card \$35 Non-refundable Late Payment Fee Charged per week after fees due dates \$100 Non-refundable Assessment printing fee 50cents per page Non-refundable